 *We strongly recommend making refundable airline reservations in case students' final fall academic record makes them ineligible to participate; those who are ineligible will not be able to move into their residence hall until Sunday, January 12th, 2020.

-Session time based on Recruitment Group, which will be assigned mid-December
+Day and time of session based on Recruitment Group, which will be assigned mid-December

 Open House Round